segfaultscribe/systems-repository/README.md

 - [stack-growth](./stack-growth/) : Figuring out which direction the stack in memory grows(Up or Down).
 - [File handling refresher](./FileHandling/) : A straightforward refresher to file handling in C.
 - [custom printf()](./custom-printf/) : A custom printf() function from scratch using variadic arguments and write().

+- [hexdump from scratch](./hexdump-II/) : `hexditch` a hexdump implementation in C with basic features.
+Supports ascii and colors.